course-details-portlet

 Knowledge

-• Students acquire in-depth conceptual and empirical knowledge of the EU as an actor in the international system.
+• Students acquire in-depth empirical knowledge of the EU as an actor in international affairs.

-• Students understand theoretical and conceptual approaches that are at the core of the study of EU external action.
+• Students understand theoretical and conceptual approaches related to EU external action.

-• Students obtain advanced knowledge of analytical tools to critically examine the merits and limitations of conceptual, theoretical and empirical approaches related to the study of EU external action and the EU’s global role.
+• Students can critically examine the merits and limitations of conceptual, theoretical and empirical approaches related to the study of EU external action and the EU's global role.

 • Students obtain a thorough understanding of the intra- and extra EU actors and structures that shape and determine EU external action.

-• Students grasp the many and multilayered challenges, dilemmas and contradictions in EU external action.
+• Students grasp how the EU's foreign policy architecture relates to the challenges and contradictions in EU external action.

 Skills: